dengking/discrete/docs/Data-structure/Graph/Algorithm/Cycle/Graph-cycle-detection/index.md

 The `has_cycle` function iterates over all nodes in the graph and starts DFS from each unvisited node.
 If any DFS call returns `True`, it means a cycle is detected, and the function returns `True`.
 If no cycles are detected after visiting all nodes, the function returns `False`.

-The key difference between cycle detection in directed and undirected graphs is the use of the recursion stack to keep track of the nodes in the current DFS path.
+The key difference between **cycle detection** in directed and undirected graphs is the use of the recursion stack to keep track of the nodes in the current DFS path.
 If a node is revisited while it's still in the recursion stack, it indicates the presence of a cycle.

+## BFS: Kahn's algorithm topological sorting

+TODO